JohnReid/Cam-Bio-Big-Data/README.md

 Please feel free to update the information here.
 We would appreciate your involvement to keep this resource up-to-date.
-If you know of any additional courses or resources not listed below please either let me know or update the repository with a pull request.
+If you know of any additional courses or resources not listed below please either let me know or update the repository directly.
 If you have taken any of the courses or used any of the training resources below and have opinions or information that are worth sharing, please add them to this document.